- GRADUATE STUDIES

 In addition, we have taken the following actions:

-Franklin Pierce is one of only a handful of institutions of higher learning to place permanent, legal restrictions on undeveloped land near campus.
-In 2005, a 46-acre parcel of wetlands and upland forest, creating a wildlife corridor connecting Pool Pond and Pearly Pond, was protected with a conservation easement, which is held by the Monadnock Conservancy Land Trust.
-The Institution was recognized for these efforts by the National Wildlife Federation Campus Ecology program.
+Franklin Pierce is one of only a handful of higher learning institutions to place permanent, legal restrictions on undeveloped land near campus.
+In 2005, a 46-acre parcel of wetlands and upland forest was protected with a conservation easement held by the Monadnock Conservancy Land Trust, creating a wildlife corridor connecting Pool Pond and Pearly Pond.
+Franklin Pierce received national recognition for these efforts by the National Wildlife Federation Campus Ecology program.

-These efforts continue, on a larger scale.
-On the basis of a study by David Graham-Wolf for the Rindge Conservation Commission, a 300-acre parcel of land owned by Franklin Pierce was identified as having high-quality habitat and conservation value.
+On the basis of a study by David Graham-Wolf for the Rindge Conservation Commission, a 300-acre parcel of land owned by Franklin Pierce was identified as having high-quality habitat and conservation value, and the Sustainability Council is working to protect additional land.

-Franklin Pierce University is contracted with Sodexo Food Services.
+Sodexo and the Real Food Challenge, a student-led food justice organization, signed a Food Chain Transparency Agreement in 2013.
 Sodexo has designed innovative kitchen and dining hall management systems to reduce the amount of energy and water used in food storage and preparation, and to minimize waste.
-At Franjklin Pierce University, Sodexo has taken the following actions to promote sustainability:
+In addition to these larger corporate efforts, Sodexo at Franklin Pierce University has taken the following actions to promote sustainability:

 Reducing solid waste